Million Reasons: Live performances

 The singer began promoting Joanne in the United Kingdom with a surprise intimate gig at London's Shepherd's Bush Westfield shopping center, performing "Million Reasons" on piano.
 On December 4, 2016, she performed the song on the semi-final of the 13th season of The X Factor, at Fountain Studios in Wembley Park.
 She emerged from within the smoke and belted the track, later throwing her hat towards the audience and ripping off her leather jacket.
 Two days later, she performed the track at the 2016 Royal Variety Performance and on Alan Carr's Happy Hour.

 On February 5, 2017, Gaga was the headliner of the Super Bowl LI halftime show and "Million Reasons" was part of the set list.
 The singer sat down at her piano inquiring about the audience and started belting the track.
 At the end she stepped in-between the audience and ended the song by hugging a woman.
 Tracy Gilchrist from The Advocate commended Gaga and found that the lyrics referred to the political environment in the United States following the election of Donald Trump.
 During her set at the 2017 Coachella Festival, Gaga performed the Andrelli remix of "Million Reasons".
 The song served as the encore to the Joanne World Tour (2017–2018), where Gaga was wearing the pink Joanne hat, a glittery robe coat and Giuseppe Zanotti shoes.
 She started playing the song on the piano, later standing on top of it.

 In October 2017, Gaga had a surprise performance at the One America Appeal benefit concert in Texas, joining all five living former US presidents to raise money for those affected by the hurricane catastrophes of the year.
 She performed three of her songs—"Million Reasons", "You and I" and "The Edge of Glory".
 Gaga performed "Million Reasons" along with another track, "Joanne" at the 60th Annual Grammy Awards.
 She was dressed in a pink tulle gown with a train and dramatic sleeves and peach earrings.
 The singer played on a grand piano, covered with angel wings, while Ronson joined her on stage by playing on a guitar.
 The performance started with "Joanne", and after Gaga gave a shout-out to the Time's Up movement, she continued with "Million Reasons", later also standing up from the piano while singing the song.
 The performance concluded with Gaga lying backward onto the instrument.
-"Million Reasons" is part of the setlist of the singer's 2018–2020 Las Vegas residency show, Enigma.
-Gaga performs the song on a piano with metallic wings sprouting from its base.
+"Million Reasons" was part of the setlist of Gaga's 2018–2020 Las Vegas residency show, Enigma.
+Gaga performed the song on a piano with metallic wings sprouting from its base.
+In 2025, Gaga included "Million Reasons" on the setlist of The Mayhem Ball.